okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 The push challenge includes the steps, or *remediations*, required to validate the user identity.
 Your app handles these steps sequentially and updates the SDK with the results.
 Your app must handle two different types of steps:
 - **Consent:** Confirm that the user is attempting to sign in.
-- **Message:** An informational message, such as the user cancelling verification or a key being corrupt or missing.
+- **Message:** An informational message, such as the user canceling verification or a key being corrupt or missing.

 There's also a step for confirming a user's identity with biometrics that is handled by the SDK.